fhirter/ParalleleUndVerteilteSysteme/Exercises/06_Processes/Tasks.md

 1. Zeichne ein Gantt Diagramm für die Prozessabfolge.
 2. Wie hoch ist die CPU-Auslastung?
 3. Wie gross ist die Wartezeit für jeden Prozess?

-a.
-Show the scheduling order of the processes using a Gantt chart.
-b.
-What is the turnaround time for each process?
-c.
-What is the waiting time for each process?
-d.
-What is the CPU utilization rate?